Download eBooks & Wiring Diagrams (FREE)

 • Drinking Water: 1/4 gallon per person per day

-The larger the water tank, the longer you will be able to go without needing to fill up again.
-But in general, we recommend getting a 20 gallon tank, which should allow you to travel 4-6 days in-between refills.
+The larger the water tank, the longer you can go without needing to fill up again.
+But in general, we recommend getting a 20-gallon tank, which should allow you to travel 4-6 days in between refills.

 Installation Diagram